drakefys2019/labs/_projects/lab9/lab9.md

 <span style="color: blue">Group Discussion: What do each of these symbols imply in the context of this puzzle?</span>

-### Terrain Manipulation
+### Entangled Erudition
-Progress in the swamp is dependent on your ability to transform the topography.
+Solving these puzzles requires a firm understanding of rules acquired not just in this area but throughout the island.
 <br><br>
 ![Insight Image 2](captures/insight_2.jpg#capture)

-<span style="color: blue">Group Discussion: How does the relationship between environmental change and puzzle solving aid in, or hinder, your understanding of this area?</span>
+<span style="color: blue">Group Discussion: How do you contend with the increasing complexity of these challenges?
+What might you do to remind yourself of the meaning of these symbols?</span>

 ### Polymorphic Pathways
 Activate this simple panel to gain access to the laser area.